 Types of Amortizing Loans

 Installment loans are typically considered amortizing loans.
-If you make a monthly installment to pay down a fixed amount of debt by a certain time period, you likely have an amortizing loan.
+If you make a monthly installment payment to pay down a fixed amount of debt by a certain time period, you likely have an amortizing loan.

 Mortgages